 Though I am not a regular coffee drinker these days, I do enjoy a cup of joe – now and again.
 It’s a nice treat once in a while, but I love not being a slave to the caffeine like so many regular coffee drinkers.
 I only drink it when it sounds good, not because I have to.
 I find I enjoy coffee and coffee drinks so much more since I tend to indulge only about once a month or so.

-This holiday season, I was determined to recreate the classic Peppermint Mocha, so that I could enjoy it guilt-free.
+This holiday season, I was determined to recreate the classic Peppermint Mocha, so that I could enjoy it without the junk.
 Dairy-free, refined sugar-free, made with high-quality ingredients!
 I am super happy with my homemade version, I like it better than any that could come in a cardboard cup with snowflakes on it.
 It’s thick and creamy, rich in chocolatey goodness and it has just the right amount of peppermint flavor.

 I have several options for many of the ingredients, so if you wish to make this vegan or if you have an espresso maker and so on.
 Oh and if you just want a peppermint hot cocoa, leave out the coffee!
 Done!